 Importance of Targeted Advertising

-- Cost Efficiency: Targeted ads focus your budget on the right audience.
+- Cost Efficiency: Targeted ads focus your budget on the target audience.

 - Higher Conversions: Reach interested prospects for better conversion rates.